AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-docker.md

 ## What is Docker?

 Docker containers are a helpful way to ensure that all contributors are able to run analysis in the same environment.
-A docker container compiles all packages, dependencies, and specified versions in a single portable image.
+A Docker container compiles all packages, dependencies, and specified versions in a single portable image.
+In short, Docker is a key tool we use to ensure _reproducibility_.

-This means that contributors can use the same Docker image to run the same analysis on two different machines and ensure the results are reproducible.
+By using the same Docker container, contributors can run the same analysis on different machines and get the same results.

 Read more about [Docker images and how we use them in OpenScPCA](STUB-LINK to what are docker images).